High-temperature series expansion of the dynamic Matsubara spin correlator: Matsubara spin correlator and Dyn-HTE

 We conclude this section with a review of the physical content \cite{bruusManyBodyQuantum2004} of the Matsubara spin correlator \eqref{eq:G(nu_m)}.
 At zero frequency, $m=0$, the Matsubara correlator yields the static susceptibility $\chi_{ii^\prime}$.
 The latter is defined as the (negative) linear isothermal response of $z$-magnetization at site $i$ to a static local magnetic field perturbing the Hamiltonian $H$ via $h^z_{i^\prime} S_{i^\prime}^z$ \cite{kwok_correlation_1969},

 At finite frequency $m \!\neq\!
 0$, the Matsubara correlator does \emph{not} directly represent an observable physical quantity.
 It is mainly considered for the simplicity of the diagrammatic field-theoretical framework which can be employed for its computation \cite{bruusManyBodyQuantum2004}.
-The real-time spin-spin correlator $G_{ii^\prime}(t)=\left\langle S_{i}^{z}(t)S_{i^{\prime}}^{z} \right\rangle$ or rather its temporal and spatial Fourier transform, the dynamical structure factor $S(\mathbf{k},\omega)$, relates to $G_{\mathbf{k}}(i\nu_{m})$ via analytical continuation,

-and the fluctuation-dissipation relation $A_\mathbf{k}(\omega)=2\pi (1-e^{-\omega\beta}) S(\mathbf{k},\omega)$ which connects the imaginary part of the dynamical spin susceptibility $A_\mathbf{k}(\omega)$ (also known as the spectral density) to the dynamical structure factor \cite{bruusManyBodyQuantum2004}.
-Importantly, Eq.~\eqref{eq:GvsA} is strictly correct only for $i\nu_m \neq 0$ and an additional term might appear for $i\nu_m = 0$ \cite{kwok_correlation_1969,suzuki_ergodicity_1971,watzenbock_long-term_2022}.
-This correction quantifies a long-term memory effect for spin correlations which is a measure of non-ergodicity.
-It was also shown to quantify the difference between the static (isothermal) susceptibility and the zero-frequency limit of the isolated Kubo susceptibility $-G_\mathbf{k}^R(\omega)$.
+Usually, numerical data for the Matsubara correlator $G_{ii^\prime}(i\nu_m)$ evaluated at a finite set of frequencies $\nu_m$ is linked to its real-frequency version by analytic continuation as discussed in Sec.~\ref{sec:intro}.
+Dyn-HTE allows to take a different and more stable route and never evaluates numerical values for $G_{ii^\prime}(i\nu_m)$: As we show in our companion letter \cite{burkard_DynHTE_letter}, the high-frequency expansion coefficients from Eq.~\eqref{eq:Dyn-HTE} are in direct correspondence to the short-time expansion coefficients of the real-time correlator,